-Two, people tend to underestimate the amount of food they consume, particularly the calories contained in food.
+Two, people often underestimate the amount of food they consume, particularly the calories contained in food.
 At the same time, they grossly overestimate the calories burned by exercise.

 Regular exercise, however, has many benefits, too, so don’t overlook it if you want to feel and look better.

 Weight loss obstacle 2: Not losing weight?
 Look at your food portions

 Another important weight loss obstacle is incorrect portion sizes.